shivanshthapliyal/Algorithms/README.md

-# 21-days-of-algorithms
+# Algorithms
-I set the challenge for myself to implement as many algorithms as I can in **21** days.
+I set the challenge for myself to implement as many algorithms as I can.

 ## [Day - 1](day-1-sorting/)
 ### Sorting Techniques